 - Be familiar with the information in the preceding sections: "Installing SFP modules" on page 48, "Handling fiber-optic cables" on page 51, and "Using LC-LC Fibre Channel cables" on page 51. - When the DS4100, DS4300, or DS4500 storage subsystem is connected to an EXP100, the storage subsystem must not have Fibre Channel drives inserted in its slots unless the Fibre Channel-SATA Intermix premium feature option is purchased and is installed in the storage subsystem.
-All the slots in the DS4300 must have blank drive trays to ensure proper cooling. - The DS4500 supports two redundant drive loops with four drive mini-hubs.
+If you are planning to only attach EXP100 SATA drives to your DS4300 and will not apply a Fibre Channel-SATA intermix premium feature option to your DS4300, all the slots in the DS4300 must have blank drive trays to ensure proper cooling. - The DS4500 supports two redundant drive loops with four drive mini-hubs.
 Because each drive mini-hub supports only one drive loop, you can use only one of the two ports in each of the DS4500 drive mini-hubs.
 Do not insert SFPs in the unused mini-hub ports.